Putian Fujian, China Travel Guide

 Entrance to major temples and scenic areas typically ranges from CNY 30-100.
 Museums often offer free entry or a minimal charge of CNY 10-30.

-Prioritize your health and safety when planning a trip to Putian.
+Prioritize your health and safety precautions when planning a trip to Putian.
 Consult a travel health clinic well before your departure to discuss recommended vaccinations.

 Hepatitis A and Typhoid are advisable.
 Routine vaccinations (MMR, DTaP, Polio, Flu) are also recommended.